pediment

 By Bill Kibbel

-Most stone foundations in my area have (or had at some time) a mortar coating on the interior.
-This mortar coating will inevitably flake off from moisture migration and reveal the interior surface of the stones.
+Most stone foundations in my area have (or originally had at one time) a mortar coating on the interior.
+This mortar coating will inevitably flake off from moisture migration and expose the stones.
 As this coating continues to erode, the soft, sandy mortar in between the stones begins to fall out.
 When this occurs, re-pointing is needed as soon as possible.
 If enough of the old mortar falls out, stones will start shifting around and the walls start to bulge inward.
 To avoid perpetual re-pointing, it is best to maintain the foundation by patching the interior mortar coating when needed.

 There's alot of information about using "soft" mortar, that doesn't contain modern Portland cement, for historic masonry repairs.
-I see many, many stone foundations repointed and coated with the home centers' pre-mixed hard mortar and honestly, it's never shown any sign of causing problems, when applied on the interior.
-If doing repointing or repairs on the exterior, lime mortar would be the better choice, particularly if the stones are of the softer, sedimentary type.
+I see many, many stone foundations repointed and coated with the now-common pre-mixed hard mortar and honestly, it's never shown any sign of causing problems, when applied on the interior.
+If doing repointing or repairs on the exterior, lime-based mortar would be the better choice, particularly if the stones are of the softer, sedimentary type.

 Stone foundation